brettz9/asyouwish/README.md

-notifications, so it is, I think, a natural step to allow HTML to gain access to the browser ecosystem in an ideally eventually standard way since it is ALREADY POSSIBLE to write privileged code with easy installation by users--they're called add-ons. :)
+notifications, so it is, I think, a natural step to allow HTML to gain access to the browser ecosystem in an ideally eventually standard way since it is ALREADY POSSIBLE to write privileged code with easy installation by users--they're called browser add-ons. :)

 For those who would accuse AsYouWish of introducing undue risks, I want to point out that third-party installation of addons is still possible